robertthewolf/uncharted/src/data/index.md

 tagline: 'Unique adventures for unique travellers '
 image: /img/untitled-58.jpg
 ---
-### Leave the world behind and let's go on an adventure together
+### Leave the world behind and let's go on an adventure in Transylvania

 ## Let us guide you on your adventure path